SEARCH RFS:

 We weighed the cost against the number of servings per container, the dose, and the quality of each product.

-Does Glutamine Support Immune Health?
+Does Glutamine Improve Gut Health?

 Just as glutamine fuels your gut lining, it also fuels immune cells like lymphocytes, macrophages, and neutrophils.
 These guys give your immune system the firepower to fight off infection-causing pathogens.
-In fact, it’s often recommended for immune-compromised individuals.

 Research shows glutamine may reduce the risk of infection in burn patients and improve recovery time after abdominal surgery.
+Overall, this means shorter hospital stays, which is a win-win.

 In addition, it may reduce immune suppression due to overtraining.
-This study found taking glutamine after endurance exercise significantly reduced the risk of getting a cold.
+This study found taking glutamine after endurance exercise significantly reduced the risk of a cold.

 But, if you’re generally healthy, glutamine supplements won’t make your immune system bulletproof.

-Does Glutamine Improve Blood Sugar Control?
+Do Glutamine Supplements Improve Blood Sugar?

 Can I Get Glutamine from Food?

-Most people get enough glutamine from a varied diet rich in high-quality protein.
 However, vegans, vegetarians, people with digestive disorders, cancer patients, surgery patients, and endurance athletes may need support from supplements.

 What Form of Glutamine Is Best?